Google Analytics Demystified: Part 3 - E-Commerce Tracking

 Part 4 of this series delves into the use of Conversion Tracking for Google Analytics to help increase your conversion.

-1. Amy McCoy said:
+1. Amy McCoy says

 It would be very helpful if you were to put the actual values that Zencart uses into the ecommerce code you have listed.
 I didn’t get the Analytics module to work for ecommerce, so I ended up going into my database to find the correct id’s for the code and then inserting the code into a footer banner.